arnaufp/WorkflowComputations/Geometry/Get X & Y coordinates from a point.md

-# Get X & Y coordinates
+# Get X & Y coordinates from a point

 Get and store X (longitude, easting, etc.) and Y (latitude, northing, etc.) coordinates from an input geomtry into 2 number attributes.